 How many ways can you write the word EUROMATHS by starting at the top left hand corner and taking the next letter by stepping one step down or one step to the right in a 5x5 array?

 Consider all of the five digit numbers which we can form using only the digits 2, 4, 6 and 8.
 If these numbers are arranged in ascending order, what is the 512th number?

 Imagine you have six different colours of paint.
 You paint a cube using a different colour for each of the six faces.
 How many different cubes can be painted using the same set of six colours?

 Take the numbers 1, 2, 3, 4 and 5 and imagine them written down in every possible order to give 5 digit numbers.
 Find the sum of the resulting numbers.

 If you wrote all the possible four digit numbers made by using each of the digits 2, 4, 5, 7 once, what would they add up to?

 The reader is invited to investigate changes (or permutations) in the ringing of church bells, illustrated by braid diagrams showing the order in which the bells are rung.

 How many tricolour flags are possible with 5 available colours such that two adjacent stripes must NOT be the same colour.
-What about
+What about 256 colours?

 Your partner chooses two beads and places them side by side behind a screen.
 What is the minimum number of guesses you would need to be sure of guessing the two beads and their positions?